rvankoert/loghi/README.md

 LAYPABASELINEMODELWEIGHTS=INSERT_FULLPATH_TO_PTH_HERE
 HTRLOGHIMODEL=INSERT_FULL_PATH_TO_LOGHI_HTR_MODEL_HERE
 ```
 and update those paths with the location of the files you just downloaded.
-Note that "loghi htr model" refers to the folder, not one single document.
+Note that "FULL_PATH_TO_LOGHI_HTR_MODEL" refers to the entire folder containing the "model" folder and other documents.

 if you do not have a NVIDIA-GPU and nvidia-docker setup additionally change